Frequently Asked Questions

-In general yes, however, the premiums you personally pay, may be more or less, as there are a number of factors including; subsidy eligibility, plan selection, etc. that will greatly affect the amount of premium you pay.
+In general yes, however, the premiums you personally pay, may be more or less, as there are a number of factors including; subsidy eligibility, plan selection, tobacco use, age(s), family size, and geographic location that can greatly affect the amount of premium you pay.
 Because all new plans must adhere to new lower out-of-pocket limits and essential health benefit guidelines, the overall effect is higher premiums.

 What are the metal plans?

 All plans are separated into 4 different categories: Bronze, Silver, Gold and Platinum.
 Platinum plans are the richest in benefits; Gold plans are the second richest and so on.
 The metal designation is used to help when comparing plans.
 As a general guideline, Platinum plans cover approximately 90% of actuarial value, Gold plans 80%, Silver plans 70% and Bronze 60%.
 Bronze plans are designed with the lowest monthly premium and highest out of pocket – such as deductibles, coinsurance and or copayments – when health care services are utilized.
 Platinum plans generally have the highest monthly premium and lowest out of pocket responsibility for the member.

 A discount that lowers the amount you have to pay out-of-pocket for deductibles, coinsurance, and copayments.
 You can get this reduction if you get health insurance through the Marketplace, your income is below a certain level, and you choose a health plan from the Silver plan category.
 If you’re a member of a federally recognized tribe, you may qualify for additional cost-sharing benefits.
 When the Affordable Care Act was first implemented, this discount was funded by the federal government in the form of reimbursement to the insurance carriers.
 As of 2018, carriers are no longer being reimbursed yet are still required to have the discounts available.
 This is one of the reasons why premiums in Idaho jumped substantially in 2018.